Higher order representation stability and ordered configuration spaces of manifolds: Configuration spaces

-By restricting to the fundamental class of $S^{n-1}$, this induces a bracket:
+By restricting to a fundamental class of $S^{n-1}$, this induces a bracket:

-This can be thought of as a version of the Browder operation for $E_n$-left modules.
-See Markl, Shnider, and Stasheff \cite[Definition 3.26]{Operads} for the definition of left modules over an operad, May \cite[Definition 4.1.]{M} for the definition of $E_n$-operads, and Browder \cite[Page 351]{Br} for the definition of Browder operations in the context of higher $H$-spaces.
+The map $\psi^n$ can be thought of as a version of the Browder operation for $E_n$-algebras in the category of $\FB$-spaces.
+See May \cite[Definition 4.1]{M} for the definition of $E_n$-algebras and Browder \cite[Page 351]{Br} for the definition of Browder operations.
 The operations $\bullet$ and $\psi^n$ are illustrated in Figure \ref{HomologyOperations}.

 In this paper, we are primarily interested in the operation $\psi^2$, which we simply call $\psi$.
-We define $\psi$ in dimension $n \geq 2$ as follows.
-Let be the restriction of $\theta$ to an equatorial circle.
-The fundamental class of $S^1$ induces a map:
+The maps $\psi^n$ come from maps at the chain level which we will also call $\psi^n$.
+We define $\psi$ in dimension $n >2$ at the chain level as follows.
+Let $\theta': S^1 \m \Emb(\R^n \sqcup \R^n, \R^n)$ be the restriction of $\theta$ to an equatorial circle.
+The (counterclockwise) fundamental chain of $S^1$ induces a map: